SHARE

 4 Months Rolling basis

-* Deadlines are subject to change, so make sure to check the official website for the latest updates
+* Deadlines are subject to change, so make sure to check the official websites for the latest updates

 What is the difference between a startup accelerator and a business incubator?

-It is easy to get lost in various startup definitions which intuitively are synonymous, but in fact, they are not.
+It is easy to get lost in various startup definitions that intuitively are synonymous.
+But in fact, they are not.

-The following definitions will help you navigate through the startup ecosystems and to see which programs are applicable to your current development stage.
+The following definitions will help you navigate the startup ecosystems and identify which programs are suited to your current development stage.

 Workspace

-An office location which provides desks, office space and facilities (infrastructure) at a significantly reduced or low rate to startups and growth businesses.
+A workspace is an office location that provides desks, office space, and infrastructure at a significantly reduced or discounted rate for startups and growing businesses.

-Workspaces can be offered at a separate location or as part of a wider network (e.g., startup accelerator or business incubator).
-Desks are charged at a monthly fee or discounted for an advance payment.
+Workspaces can be offered as standalone locations or as part of a larger network (e.g., startup accelerator or business incubator).
+Desks are usually charged at a monthly rate, with discounts available for advance payments.

 Startup Weekends

-These events take between 48 to 72 hours with the aim to createย new startup teams who will then develop business ideas within the given time limit.
+These events typically last between 48 to 72 hours and aim to form new startup teams.
+These teams then develop business ideas within the given time limit.

 Such events also have flexible agendas.
-Some accept or invite budding founders or active founders working on defined business ideas, and some encourage founders with no idea nor team to apply to come up with a new business idea right on the spot.
+Some invite budding or active founders working on defined business ideas, while others encourage individuals to come up with new business ideas on the spot.

 Startup Accelerator